thelang-io/the/packages/analyzer/README.md

 ```

 ### `Type.hasType (search: ref Type) bool`
-Checks whether union type has specified sub type (should be used only on union type).
+Checks whether union type has specified subtype (should be used only on union type).

 **Parameters**